develomon/gulp-sass-base/README.md

 The whole system is console (terminal) based so usage assumes elementary skills, experience and understanding of terminal.
 One can just use commands described here but if anything goes off road, it will be bumpy.

+This repository should be the base of your project.
+As such it has some things you may not need so feel free to delete whatever you do not need.

+You need to `git clone https://github.com/macmladen/gulp-sass-base.git` **only** in case you want to work on this project, contribute.
+Otherwise you do not need branches and history of this project, so just download the archive and expand it.

+Where will you put it depends on you, put it where it fits best to your workflow.

+Folders:

+* `assets` this holds the sources to your project.
+That is **sass**, **js**, images and other source files that will be used by build system to produce development or production ready version that will be output in `public`.
+* `doc` will hold extensive documentation on general node, gulp, sass stuff, coding standards/recommendation, and current project documentation.
+* `gulp-tasks` have all available gulp tasks and their configurations separated into individual files.
+* `legacy` holds **gulpfile.js** and its **package.json** which could be put into any legacy project which already has its own structure and was previously build with gem based tools.
+It should be capable to replace `compass compile` with `gulp sass` but project has to follow guidelines in its [README.md](legacy/README.md).
+* `node_modules` will appear only after `npm install` and will hold node modules that are involved in build procedures by `gulp`.
+They should be excluded from git repository as they are build with each new project.
+* `public` will appear after first build by `gulp` to hold the result of build.
+It is also called **destination** folder or **dist**, meaning it holds actual HTML, CSS and other stuff that we build.
+* `tools` have utilities that could help you in some tasks.
+At the moment there are two tools to evaluate and compare CSS files in order to check differences between `ruby` based build and `node`.
+* `vendor` will appear only after `bower` installs components, usually some CSS or JS libraries or other resources if needed.
+It is an source asset that could be used by build process or otherwise.
+* `.bowerrc` you could configure `bower` to use any folder you wish, if it is left it defaults to `bower_components`
+* `.gitignore` you should change it to suit your project
+* `bower.json` installs components you need.
+It could install it by `bower install` or as a part of `npm` post install script.
+* `gulpfile.js` just calls all tasks in `gulp-tasks` so it should not be changed.
+Make new or edit existing files in `gulp-tasks`
+* `package.json` holds modules list needed for project.
+If you need to add something new, the best way to do it is to use `npm install --save-dev your-favourite-module-on-npmjs

 ## Building environment

 ### Basic tools installation - `node` and `npm`